DarienNouri/Trading-Strategy-Project/README.md

 The simpler models, while still profitable, had lower returns and higher drawdowns, indicating that they may not be as effective in capturing the complex relationships between the pairs.

 Since the models are tested during a bull run, with the S&P seeing over 30% gains, large returns are not impressive with benchmarks in place.
 With respect to the S&P over this time period, three of the five trained models were able to outperform the market.

+All backtests were performed with a starting capital of $$100,000$ and a leverage of 1.
+The table below summarizes the backtesting results of the various models.